cultureandempire/cultureandempire.github.io/README.md

 The first Internet was actually built out of smaller networks like Arpanet, which had a whopping 213 hosts in 1981, and Usenet, which had 940 hosts by 1984.
 The Internet doubled in size every eighteen months.
 The Internet Protocol (IP) made it possible to route packets between networks (not just inside single networks) and after Big Brother failed to appear in 1984 (except in Apple adverts), the Internet grew into a worldwide research network that reached most places except Africa.

 The Internet's dark side as we know and love it -- spam, viruses, porn sites, download sites, credit card fraud, identity theft, malware -- blessed us with a brief preview in 1988, when the first worm flattened the academic Internet.
 We had to wait until 1990, when commercial restrictions on Internet use were lifted; and then 1991, when Tim-Berners Lee invented the web at CERN, in Geneva; and finally 1993, when Al Gore found funding for the development of a graphical web browser named Mosaic.
-Suddenly, any fool with a PC and a modem could get online, and The Real Internet was born.
+Suddenly, any fool with a PC and a modem could get on line, and The Real Internet was born.

 It still took Microsoft more than two years to catch on.
 Rather than recognize the new Internet, it stubbornly rolled out its own "Microsoft Network" that hardly talked to the Internet at all.
 Windows 95, despite being the most installed software of 1995 after [the game Doom](https://en.wikipedia.org/wiki/Doom_(video_game)#Release), had no Internet functionality whatsoever.
 When Netscape became the dominant browser, Microsoft realized its mistake, and brought out a patch for Windows 95 and a branded version of Mosaic.
 It then slowly beat Netscape to death by giving its browser away for free, destroying Netscape's market, and establishing itself as the new bully on the Internet block.

 In 1998, the domain name system was privatized and opened to competition.
 Suddenly, the cost of buying a dot-com name fell to rock bottom.
 Not surprisingly, lots of people bought dot-com names.
 Sensing a gold mine, the island kingdom of Tonga started selling .to names, and soon every country was selling its "national" domains to all and sundry.
 The coolest were probably .tv and .fm, though.

 Also in 1998, Google was founded, and soon their revolutionary concept of "it works the way you expect" made them King of the Search Engines.
 Once upon a time, the list of all websites was twenty pages long.
 I still have a book that has the entire World Wide Web printed as an appendix.
 Then the list got too long to print and sites like Yahoo! organized them into categories.

 Then the category list got too large to keep updated, and Lycos invented the full-text search.
 This was too slow, so Digital Equipment Corporation built a natty search engine called Altavista to show how to do it properly.
 The results for any search got too long, so Google invented the ranked search, which pretty much fixed the search issue.
 Google also threw all the clutter off the main page.
 Less is more.

 The dot-com boom bubbled in 1999, driven by the dream of cheap access to millions -- no, billions -- of consumers.
 Investors threw huge amounts of money at firms whose business plan typically went: "*1.
 Give people something free.
 2. ???
 3. Profit!*" In 2000, the dot-com bubble burst, mainly because big firms had spent so much cash on solving the millennium Y2K "crisis" that they had to freeze all new IT spending for two or three years.
 Big IT firms' profits fell, investors panicked, the stock market collapsed, and so did most dot-com firms.
 Most of those companies' business plans were empty anyway.

-In 1999, Napster started to let people trade songs online.
+In 1999, Napster started to let people trade songs on line.
 It was blatantly illegal and incredibly popular.
 Napster was almost immediately sued and shut down by lawsuits in 2001, the same year that Wikipedia, the blatantly legal and incredibly popular shared-knowledge collection website, was launched.
 After shrugging off many years of contempt and ridicule for allowing anyone to edit pages, Wikipedia made Encyclopedia Britannica redundant by around 2005.

 Around the Millennium, it was not yet clear that the digital revolution was real.
 By the late 1990's, the widespread use of computers at work had lowered -- not raised -- productivity.
 Everyone was playing Solitaire instead of worrying about the coming end of the world.
 The dot-com crash seemed to prove that brick-and-mortar was still the real world and that "digital mindshare" was a hoax.